Dollarama

-Dollarama is a Canadian dollar store retail chain headquartered in Montreal.
-Since 2009 it is Canada's biggest retailer of items for five dollars or less.
-Dollarama has over 1400 stores and is active in all Canada; Ontario has the most stores.
+Dollarama Inc. is a Canadian dollar store retail chain headquartered in Mount Royal, Quebec.
+Since 2009, it has been Canada's biggest retailer of items for five dollars or less.
+Dollarama has over 1400 stores and is active in all of Canada; Ontario has the most stores.

 History

 Rossy S Inc.

 The first all-dollar store was founded in Montreal in 1910 by Salim Rassy, a Lebanese immigrant, whose name became Rossy.
 His son George took over the retailer in 1937 and led the company until his death in 1973 when grandson Larry Rossy assumed leadership of it when it had 20 stores.